rancher/elemental-docs/versioned_docs/version-1.5/quickstart-ui.md

 :::note
 The following instructions need Rancher 2.8.x at least.

-The Elemental UI extension may not be available by default on your Rancher instance.
-If this is the case, please refer to the [command line documentation](quickstart-cli.md).
 :::

 This quickstart will show you how to deploy the Elemental plugin and operator into an existing Rancher Manager instance.